 what about my confidentiality?

-Confidentiality will be protected as much as possible in a Walk/Talk session however I cannot guarantee that someone will not over hear us.
+Confidentiality will be protected as much as possible in a Walk/Talk session however we cannot guarantee that someone will not over hear us.
 We can always pause our conversation as someone passes by or adjust our route as necessary.

 WHAT IF I RUN INTO SOMEONE I KNOW?

-WHAT IF YOU SEE SOMEONE YOU KNOW?
+WHAT IF my therapist SEEs SOMEONE they KNOW?